zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-cli.md

 ```

 The REPL also provides a `db` variable for querying data with access control.
 We'll get back to it in [chapter 4](/docs/the-complete-guide/part1/access-policy).

+You can exit the REPL with the `.exit` command.

 #### 6. Listing Installed ZenStack Packages